-Public participation will be solicited in development of this TMDL.
+Public participation was solicited in development of this TMDL.
 Pursuant to 40 C.F.R. § 130.7(a), the public participation will be conducted in accordance with Section XIV of the WQMP/CPP (NMED/SWQB, 2020b), and as outlined in Section IV.C of the WQMP/CPP.
-The draft TMDL will be made available for a 30-day comment period beginning June 13, 2022 and ending on July 13, 2022.
-The draft document notice of availability will include information on comment submittal and dates/times of the public meetings.
-It will be advertised via email distribution lists and webpage postings.
-Public meetings will be held using virtual meeting technology.
-A response to public comments will be added to the TMDL document as Appendix D.
+The draft TMDL was made available for a 30-day comment period beginning June 13, 2022 and ending on July 13, 2022.
+The draft document notice of availability included information on comment submittal and dates/times of the public meetings.
+It was advertised via email distribution lists and webpage postings.
+Public meetings were held using virtual meeting technology.
+Three sets of public comments were submitted.
+A response to public comments has been added to this TMDL document as Appendix D.